-The spectral range is determined by the wavelenght of the first spectral channel, the wavelenght increment dwl, and the number of spectral channels.
+The spectral range is determined by the wavelenght of the first spectral band, the wavelenght increment dwl, and the number of spectral bands.
 The valid range of wavelengths is 400 - 2400 nm, spectral resolution 1 nm.
-The spectrum step is given by an input parameter dwl, if dwl < 0 then the list of wavelengths should be given.
+The spectrum step is given by an input parameter dwl, if $dwl \leq 0$ then the list of wavelengths should be given.